By Tricia Moceo

 Being sad is a normal human emotion.
-It’s natural to feel despondent when someone you love dies or you’re dealing with life altering events such as an illness or divorce.
+It’s natural to feel despondent when someone you love dies or you’re dealing with life-altering events such as an illness or divorce.
 While these challenges are never forgotten the subsequent emotional distress usually dissipates over a normal period of time.
-However, if your sadness is constant and intense and never seems to go away then you may be suffering from depression.
+However, if your sadness is constant, intense, and never seems to go away then you may be suffering from depression.
 In this article we will explore some treatment options and solutions for depression that can help you recover both safely and effectively.

-3. Lifestyle Changes: In addition to medication and therapy changing some of your negative behaviors and habits can help with treating depression.
+In addition to medication and therapy, changing some of your negative behaviors and habits can help with treating depression.

 Some of these changes would be: